-Asthma has skyrocketed in the U.S. — the prevalence of asthma doubled between 1986 and 2005.
-Obesity is known to mechanically compromise proper function of the lungs and airways and is associated with asthma-related inflammation.
-Increased prevalence of asthma in obese individuals has been demonstrated in several studies, and there exists a dose-response relationship such that as BMI increases, asthma risk increases.
-Obesity is thus an independent risk factor for asthma.
-It is now widely believed that the rise in childhood obesity is a causative factor for the recent rise in asthma.1, 2
+Asthma has skyrocketed in the U.S.; the prevalence of asthma doubled between 1986 and 2005, and it is now estimated that 9.5 percent of children and 7.7 percent of adults have asthma.
+Obesity is known to compromise proper function of the lungs and airways and is associated with asthma-related inflammation.
+Increased prevalence of asthma among obese individuals has been demonstrated in children and adults.
+As body mass index (BMI) increases, asthma risk increases.
+It is now thought that the rise in childhood obesity is another causative factor for the recent rise in asthma.1-3,4

 Obesity, resulting from the cumulative effects of years of overeating low-nutrient, high-calorie food is a risk factor for asthma.
 However, deleterious effects of a low-nutrient diet on lung function occur even in the short term, and can begin early in life.
-Children at normal BMI with metabolic abnormalities are at risk, and the body reacts with increased airway inflammation even from a single, low nutrient meal.
+Children at normal BMI with poor diets or metabolic abnormalities are at risk, and the body reacts with increased airway inflammation even from a single, low nutrient meal.
 Collectively, these studies tell us that asthma is another disease whose major causes include poor nutrition and a sedentary lifestyle.

-Since asthma is both a lifestyle- and inflammation-related disease, dietary changes and weight loss are extremely effective at improving asthma symptoms.
+Since asthma is both a lifestyle and inflammation-related disease, dietary changes and weight loss are extremely effective at improving asthma symptoms.
 A high-nutrient diet floods the body with protective micronutrients, reduces inflammation, and promotes weight loss—allowing the body to resolve the risk factors for asthma mentioned above (obesity, high cholesterol, etc.).
 With a Nutritarian diet, many patients with asthma recover completely and no longer need asthma medication.

 1. Sutherland ER: Obesity and asthma.
 Immunol Allergy Clin North Am 2008, 28:589-602, ix.